-The KION Group held relatively steady in the face of market disruptions and cyclical fluctuations thanks to the further rise in the proportion of total revenue attributable to the Supply Chain Solutions segment and the service business of the Industrial Trucks & Services segment, whose revenue contributions have proved comparatively resilient.
-Overall, the risk situation is regarded as moderate, and this will remain the case for 2022.
+Overall, the risk situation continues to be regarded as moderate.
 This means that the limits specified in the risk-bearing capacity plan are not expected to be exceeded.
-As things stand at present, there are no indications of any risks that could jeopardize the Company’s continuation as a going concern.
+As things stand at present, there are no indications of any individual or aggregated risks that could jeopardize the Company’s continuation as a going concern.

 While the risk report examines possible negative influences and variances from the scenario on which the outlook is based, potential positive influences are described in the opportunity report.
-At the time that this combined management report was prepared all risks known were recognized in the outlook for the financial year 2022.
+At the time that this combined management report was prepared, all known risks were reflected in the outlook for 2023.

 The market risks and competition risks described, the risks along the value chain, the human resources risks, and the legal risks largely relate to the Industrial Trucks & Services and Supply Chain Solutions segments.
 Risks arising from the lease business mainly affect the Industrial Trucks & Services segment, while project risks primarily relate to the Supply Chain Solutions segment.
 Financial risks resulting from the Company’s general funding situation would predominantly impact on the Corporate Services segment.

 The KION Group also continuously identifies, assesses, and mitigates sustainability-related risks.
 Any of these risks that have a measurable financial impact are incorporated into an existing risk category as appropriate.